 - Blood and blood products

-How Do I Know My Pet is Having an Emergency?
+How Do I Know My Pet is Having an Emergency in Toledo, OH?

 Certain incidents and conditions require immediate medical attention for your pet.
 These include: